-What are the top animation schools in the South?
+What are the top animation schools in the south for 2020?

 |1||Ringling College of Art and Design||Florida|